Interview Tips for Those That Suck at It

 Practice, Prepare, and Plan

-You’re serious about kicking your interview’s butt, so you need to prepare like a high school student cramming for finals.
+You’re serious about kicking your interview’s butt, so you must prepare like a high school student cramming for finals.
 Print out a list of potential interview questions and write or type your response to every answer.

 Sure, this isn’t as fun as watching Netflix or meeting friends for drinks, but it’s the best way to think your way through every question and prepare informative, thoughtful, coherent answers.

 Read through your answers for practice and ask a friend or family member to play the role of your interviewer.
-You could even record yourself in a mock interview, then make improvements to your answers and behaviors accordingly.
+You could even record yourself in a mock interview, then improve your answers and behaviors accordingly.

 Since most employers want to challenge interviewees with tough questions, expect to discuss your past experiences, decision-making processes, leadership, conflict resolution, problem-solving, and teamwork skills.